 6. Engineered to withstand temperatures of -40C to 60C (after all, it was tested on expeditions to the south and north poles, as well as, of course an Everest ascent in 1988).

-This 1980's Seiko H558 comes on a rubber Uncle Straps GL831 dive strap, and with nylon strap, rugged travel case, and springbar tool.
+This near NOS 1982 Seiko H558 comes on a rubber Uncle Straps GL831 dive strap, and with nylon strap, rugged travel case, Seiko H558 instructions manual, Seiko Quartz box, and springbar tool.

-• DIAL: Black Seiko-signed dial in good condition, with vibrant reddish-orange font (very little UV fade!) and perfect pearly-white sugar cube-like granular lume on dial; lume shines quite nicely.
+DIAL: Black Seiko-signed dial in good condition, with vibrant red font (and with virtually zero UV fade!) and perfect pearly-white sugar cube-like granular lume on dial; lume shines quite nicely.

-CASE: Stainless-steel case, with high-quality aftermarket shroud (the original plastic shrouds by now are quite fragile and break easily), which measures 48.5mm x 47.5mm with matching stainless-steel caseback - note one of the three screws that hold the shrould in is unusable; regardless, shroud remains firmly attached.
-The H558 shroud surrounds a bezel in excellent condition, with an intact bezel insert featuring rather little wear and an excellent lume pip; bi-directional bezel rotates as designed.
+CASE: Stainless-steel case, with its original Seiko shroud (the original plastic shrouds by now are quite fragile and break easily - but not this one!), which measures 48.5mm x 47.5mm with matching stainless-steel caseback.
+The H558 shroud surrounds a bezel in excellent condition, with an intact bezel insert featuring next to no wear and an excellent lume pip; bi-directional bezel rotates as designed.

-CRYSTAL: Seiko H558-correct Hardlex crystal features no deep scratches or cracks.
+CRYSTAL: Seiko H558-correct Hardlex crystal features no scratches or cracks.

 BAND: This great Seiko H558 example comes on a new high-quality 22mm rubber Uncle Straps strap - the strap is a well-designed close homage to the original Seiko GL831 rubber strap these Seiko Arnies were sold on; it also comes with a black, red, and white nylon strap.

-MOVEMENT: Seiko H558 quartz hacking movement, manufactured in September 1982; movement uses a button-cell battery.
-All functions– including GMT, alarm, stopwatch – work, including the light.
+MOVEMENT: Seiko H558 quartz hacking movement, manufactured in May 1982; movement uses a button-cell battery.
+All functions– including GMT, alarm, stopwatch – work (to include the light on the LCD display).
 All LCD segments work well and are clearly legible – LCD contrast is excellent.
 Movement has no evidence of previous battery leakage.
-The H558 featured an altogether different and more robust quartz movement than its little brother, the H601 "upside down Arnie," which unlike the H558, has its LCD display at the bottom of the dial.
+The H558 featured an altogether different and more robust quartz movement than its little brother, the H601 "Upside Down Arnie," which unlike the H558, has its LCD display at the bottom of the dial.
+We have performed a full service on this Seiko H558.

 CROWN: Unsigned screw-down crown, which works as designed.